monarco/monarco-hat-documentation/Monarco_HAT_SPI_Protocol.md

 This approach works well for short cycle times about 5 ms when sampling synchronicity is preffered.

-With longer cycle times, you can prefer continuos sampling approach when you read as recent as possible input values.
-This option is currently being under development.
+With longer cycle times, you might prefer continuous sampling approach where you read as recent input values as possible.
+This option will be implemented if such a demand arises.